Philippine Airlines: Premium economy

-Premium Economy (known as Comfort Class for domestic flights since September 2022) is available on the Airbus A330 and Airbus A350, as well as PAL Express flights using two-class Airbus A320s.
+Premium economy is available on the Airbus A330 and Airbus A350; it is also available on all narrowbody aircraft used by the airline for domestic routes, where it is known as Comfort Class.
 The seats are similar in design to standard economy class seats but feature at least four to five inches of additional legroom, providing a minimum legroom of 34 to 36 inches.

 Reconfigured A330s, as well as A350s, have a different seat design with a layer of extra padding.
 It is 9.55" wide, pitched at 38 inches with eight inches of recline.
 The seats also feature a 13.3-inch screen-flight entertainment unit with video on demand, a headphone jack, a USB port, and in-seat power.
 On aircraft without IFE, passengers are also treated to complimentary iPads.